carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-If ``ptr`` is a stack-allocated object and its offset is zero, the object is dead.
+If ``ptr`` is a stack-allocated object and it points to the first byte of the object, the object is dead.
 Calling ``llvm.lifetime.end`` on an already dead alloca is no-op.

-If ``ptr`` is a non-stack-allocated object or its offset is non-zero, it is equivalent to simply filling all bytes of the object with ``poison``.
+If ``ptr`` is a non-stack-allocated object or it does not point to the first byte of the object, it is equivalent to simply filling all bytes of the object with ``poison``.

 '``llvm.invariant.start``' Intrinsic